zadr/Weather/README.md

 ![](screenshot.png)

 ## How It Works
+It doesn't, as of Monterey.

+## How It Used To Work
 Combine two parts WeatherKit, one part CoreLocation, and sprinkle on a dash of AppKit.
 Mix it all together with Xcode, and voila; got yourself an app.

 ## WeatherKit?